 Our team at the Baylor College of Medicine Dan L Duncan Comprehensive Cancer Center at Baylor St. Luke’s Medical Center cares more about saving lives than national recognition.
-Maybe that’s why we’re nationally recognized.
+Maybe that’s why we’re nationally accredited.

 As one of only three NCI-designated Comprehensive Cancer Centers in Texas, we combine proven therapies with innovative new research to bring individualized care to the people we serve.
 Dr. Atif Iqbal, Colorectal Surgeon at Dan L Duncan Comprehensive Cancer Center, sat down to discuss how this nationally-ranked program provides personalized, interdisciplinary care in a unique way that addresses the humanity of each patient.